alexliuhust/PersonalProjectMT/README.md

 #### Front end
 When the action receives JWT, it will first store it in the local storage.
 Then, it will set the JWT into the headers, i.e. assign the "Authorization" with this JWT.

 After that, the action will decode the JWT back to user information —— like user id, username, password, expiration date, etc —— and update Redux store by it.
+At last, the page will be re-directed to the dashboard.

 If the action receives InvalidLoginResponse, it will update the errors in the Redux store and render them back to the Login Page.